Safe & Secure Data Sharing between the Medical and Voluntary Sector

 Those suffering from malnutrition are twice as likely to visit their GP and three times as likely to be admitted to hospital than their peers.
 They also spend longer in hospital and are more likely to be promptly re-admitted after being discharged.

 Using the SICCAR platform, organisations who need to collaborate can quickly establish a means of allowing a patient (or their proxy) to share confidential personal information within a private-permissioned trust network.

-This lets hospital dieticians arrange support services from Food Train on the patient's behalf.
+This lets hospital dietitians arrange support services from Food Train on the patient's behalf.
 They will be able to securely share confidential information with Food Train, allowing service provision to be coordinated with the patient's discharge from hospital and an historical record to be kept charting the patient's progress when living at home.